jurbanek/powerpan/README.md

 - Returns a `PanResponse` object which includes the raw API responses
 - Supports nearly all XML-API operations supported by PAN-OS, including all Config *(Get, Show, Set, Edit, Delete)* and Operational.
 Read the source or `help Invoke-PanXApi` in-line help for details.
 - All `PowerPAN` cmdlets use `Invoke-PanXApi` under the hood to interact with the PAN-OS XML-API
-- While Panorama is not supported or limited support by the *more-specific* abstracted cmdlets, Panorama is well-supported by `Invoke-PanXApi`
 - To find `XPath`'s
   - Authenticate to standard GUI `https://<fwip>` (or Panorama)
   - New tab to `https://<fwip>/api` (or Panorama) and browse away